-The results of the intersection level of service analysis show that the study intersection of Bowers Avenue and Chromite Drive currently operates at acceptable LOS D or better conditions and would continue to operate at acceptable LOS D or better conditions with the addition of project traffic during the A.M. and P.M. peak hours.
-Based on the results of the intersection level of service analysis, the project would not have an adverse effect on operations at the Bowers Avenue and Chromite Drive intersection.
+The results of the intersection level of service analysis show that the study intersection of Scott Boulevard and Cabrillo Avenue currently operates at acceptable LOS D conditions and would continue to operate at acceptable LOS D conditions with the addition of project traffic during the a.m. and p.m. peak hours.
+Additionally, peak-hour volumes at the unsignalized study intersection would not meet signal warrant thresholds.
+Based on the results of the intersection level of service analysis, the project would not have an adverse effect on operations at the Scott Boulevard and Cabrillo Avenue intersection.